 Overview: Our lab specialises in bacterial biofilms, biosurfactants and antibiotic discovery mainly through Streptomyces species.

-Target: We test our antibiotics mainly on multi-resistant pathogens like the ESKAPE pathogens but we also have expertise in bacterial biofilms and have recently added fungal biofilms to our repertoire.
+Specific targets: We test our antibiotics mainly on multi-resistant pathogens like the ESKAPE pathogens, but we also have expertise in bacterial biofilms and have recently added fungal biofilms to our repertoire.

-Where are you looking: Unusual environments, extremes of physiological stresses and even ethnopharmacological recipes.
+Where are you looking for antibiotics: Unusual environments, extremes of physiological stresses and even ethnopharmacological recipes.

 Expertise required: Small molecule separation and identification techniques.
 Project collaborations.

-Issues: New classes of antibiotic discovery, dereplication of useful antibiotics found, combinatorial therapeutic approaches, ie combinations of therapies that are effective against planktonic and biofilm physiologies.
+Bottlenecks: New classes of antibiotic discovery, dereplication of useful antibiotics found, combinatorial therapeutic approaches, i.e. combinations of therapies that are effective against planktonic and biofilm physiologies.

 Dr Paul Race